The Body and the Mind

 These chapters make it clear that the majority of animals, birds, and water creatures humans ordinarily eat are clean.
 But according to God’s rules, the following animals are unclean and are not to be eaten: cats, dogs, horses, camels, eagles, vultures, hogs, squirrels, rabbits, catfish, eels, lobsters, clams, crabs, shrimp, oysters, frogs, and others.

 The Bible says, “No good thing will He withhold from those who walk uprightly” (Psalm 84:11).
 So, if God withholds a thing from us, it is because it is not good for us.
-If we truly love the Lord, we will be happy to obey His health laws because that’s the way we may achieve optimal health, happiness and purity.
+If we truly love the Lord, we will be happy to obey His health laws because that’s the way we may achieve optimal health and happiness.

 In His service,